Evodevelopment/AI_Code_Assistant/README.md

 ## Contributing
 We welcome contributions!
 If you have ideas or improvements, please submit a pull request or open an issue.
 For more details on contributing, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md).

+- Linked is hypothetical ATM, the purpose is to have detailed contribution guidelines, which helps establish a framework for community involvement.

 ## License
 This project is released under the [MIT License](./LICENSE).